yarrodz/import/README.md

     {
         "processId": "648361be35867ac7d6141bec", -- id of process
     }
-    returns "ok"
+    returns "Import paused by user"

-When we started an import, we can observe the importing process within the 'importprocesses' table.
-During the import, the import process status equals to 'Pending'.
-After refreshing the table, we will notice an increase in the values of 'processedDatasetsCount' and 'transferrdDatasetsCount'.
-When we send a pause request, the import process will be stopped and the process status will be changed to 'Paused' and the numbers for 'processedDatasetsCount' and 'transferredDatasetsCount' will stop increasing too.
+We can pause an import.
+The status of the import process will change to "Paused", and import execution will stop.

     reload
     http://localhost:3000/imports/reload